-Business Impact:
+Business impact

 By applying the Cost Optimization Pillar and Cost Optimization Lens, the startup successfully keeps its operating expenses low while scaling its infrastructure to meet demand.
 The use of EC2 Spot Instances, Savings Plans, and AWS Lambda ensures that the company only pays for the resources it uses, minimizing waste.